Bumble Inc. (BMBL): What Top Wall Street Players are saying

 During the last month, 11 analysts gave the Bumble Inc. a BUY rating, 1 of the polled analysts branded the stock as an OVERWEIGHT, 8 analysts were recommending to HOLD this stock, 0 of them gave the stock UNDERWEIGHT rating, and 0 of the polled analysts provided SELL rating.

-Now, considering the stocks previous presentation, multiple moving trends are noted.
-Year-to-date Price performance of the company’s stock appears to be pessimistic, given the fact the metric is recording 5.81%.
-Additionally, trading for the stock in the period of the last six months notably deteriorated by -11.08%, alongside a downfall of -3.66% for the period of the last 12 months.
-The shares increased approximately by -5.30% in the 7-day charts and went up by -15.02% in the period of the last 30 days.
-Common stock shares were lifted by -8.57% during last recorded quarter.
+Let’s take a glance in the erstwhile performances of Bumble Inc., multiple moving trends are noted.
+Year-to-date Price performance of the company’s stock appears to be pessimistic, given the fact the metric is recording 1.76%.
+Additionally, trading for the stock in the period of the last six months notably deteriorated by -14.32%, alongside a boost of 9.96% for the period of the last 12 months.
+The shares increased approximately by -9.35% in the 7-day charts and went up by -23.12% in the period of the last 30 days.
+Common stock shares were lifted by -12.64% during last recorded quarter.